Brazil court suspends operations at two more Vale dams

 Shipments in February averaged 1.44 million tonnes per day while in March 2018 they averaged 1.42 million tonnes.

-Additional reporting by Roberto Samora, in Sao Paulo; Writing by Marcelo Rochabrun and Marcelo Teixeira; editing by Richard Chang and Phil Berlowitz
+Additional reporting by Roberto Samora in Sao Paulo; Writing by Marcelo Rochabrun and Marcelo Teixeira; editing by Richard Chang and Phil Berlowitz